-Whether or not they realize it, most people who have consumed cannabis recreationally have experienced its medicinal benefits as well, though it has only been in the last decade or so that the healing plant has been publicly recognized and celebrated for its therapeutic qualities.
+Whether or not they realize it, many people who have consumed cannabis recreationally may have experienced its possible medicinal benefits as well, though it has only been in the last decade or so that the wondrous plant has been publicly recognized and celebrated for its therapeutic qualities.
 This shift to new uses – and new demographics – comes with a whole host of opinions on the best ingestion method, the best strains, and the best dose.
 Microdosing – the direct opposite of “get as high as possible” – is one such opinion that has become quite popular lately, and patients turning to cannabis for solely medicinal reasons may find this method particularly enticing.

 What is Microdosing?